ywwg/art-guidelines/legacy_grant_application.md

-# Firefly Temple Grant
+# Firefly Legacy Grant

 ## Overview
 The Firefly Arts Collective, (FAC), is excited to offer a grant program for our annual event in the woods.
+The Legacy Grant is provided to support existing projects.
+Art can be exposed to many elements at FIrefly -- mud, rain, sun, and most of all, people -- and this grant is designed to provide funding to help with wear and tear produced by this exposure.

 ### Review Criteria